ATTORNEY FEES IN DISABILITY CASES

 WHAT ARE THE COSTS OF YOUR CLAIM?

 If there are costs in your case, then you must pay them.
 But usually those costs are less than $200.
 Once we win your case, the attorney fee comes from your back benefit.
 However, the costs of your claim do not come out of your back benefit.
-The costs are paid by you and are in addition to your attorney fee.
-If you do not win your benefits, then you do not pay an attorney fee.
-However, you may still owe your attorney the costs in your case.
-Talk to your attorney about an estimate of what your costs will be.
+You pay the costs of your case.
+Your costs are not part of your attorney fee.
+Instead, you pay them in addition to your attorney fee.

 We represent clients in many states.
 For example, we have clients in Nevada, Utah, Idaho, Colorado and California.
-You can learn more here about Idaho SSDI benefitsColorado SSD and SSI benefits information is also on our website.
+You can learn about Idaho SSDI benefits.
+Colorado SSDI and SSI benefits information is also available.

-No matter where you live, we will answer your questions about attorney fees and your benefits.
+No matter where you live, we will answer your questions about attorney fees and your SSD benefits.
 We want to be your legal team.
 If you have questions, then give us a call today.

 We want to see you win all of your ongoing and past due benefits.
 We also want to let you know that every attorney charges the same amount of money in Social Security cases.
 Therefore, you will spend the same amount of money for an attorney with years of experience as you will on a new attorney.
 As such, you should hire the attorney with the most experience!